69Jesse/Butters/README.md

 # Butters
-The source code of my Discord bot Butters.
+The source code of my Discord bot Butters (soon)